This page may contain affiliate links. Learn More.

-The first thing you need to know about making mozzarella cheese is you need unopened, cold milk, straight from the store.
+The first thing you need to know about how to your own cheese and making mozzarella cheese is you need unopened, cold milk, straight from the store.
 Whole milk is best, but you can make it with lower fat milk, it just won’t have a nice consistency.

 I buy my milk to make cheese at Braum’s because they don’t use hormones on their cows.
 I’m super concerned about the effects of the hormones that are passed on to kids and how it affects their development, so I avoid them as much as possible.